I have been working with people with depression for over 20years. The best results I see come from a holistic approach

 For some there are clear triggers for the onset of depression, but for others it might not be so obvious.
 Whatever the cause, there is help and support available, and it is important to seek advice as soon as possible.
 This can help prevent things from becoming worse and ultimately will help to get life back on track

 Understanding depression can be really helpful.
-For more information on depression, symptoms and to look at the different treatments and support available click on the 'more support' link
+For more information on depression, symptoms and to look at the different treatments and support available click on the 'more support' link at the bottom of the page

 If you feel you might be struggling with depression it is important to seek guidance and a diagnosis from your general medical practitioner in the first instance